-In all three trials, an Analysis Group team led by Managing Principal Andrea Okie, and including Principal Mark Lewis and Vice Presidents Kevin Gallagher and David Smith, supported the defense and Professor Snyder, William S. Beinecke Professor of Economics and Management, Yale School of Management.
+In all three trials, an Analysis Group team led by Managing Principal Andrea Okie, and including Principal Mark Lewis, Vice Presidents Kevin Gallagher and David Smith, and Manager Ishita Rajani, supported the defense and Professor Snyder, William S. Beinecke Professor of Economics and Management, Yale School of Management.

 In his expert analysis assessing whether there was economic evidence consistent with a price-fixing agreement, Professor Snyder testified that his analysis of objective economic data did not support the DOJ’s theory of price-fixing and bid rigging.
 He testified that information exchanges are expected in the broiler chicken industry and do not indicate price-fixing.
 He also showed that pricing patterns were inconsistent with the DOJ’s theory and that the at-issue prices were not systematically higher than a set of benchmark prices analyzed for the case.
 Professor Snyder, instead, found that the at-issue prices and price changes were consistent with the supply and demand conditions in the broiler chicken industry.

 Following the third trial, spanning five weeks in the US District Court for the District of Colorado, a jury acquitted all defendants.